 June 29, 2022 0 Comments

 Healing our planet sounds like a task for an army of Green Giants.
 And the truth is, it is.
 But it doesn’t need to involve a massive overhaul of your own life if you want to make meaningful positive changes in the environment.
-The overall effect can be huge if everyone commits to just a few small habit changes.
+The overall effect can be huge if everyone commits to just a few small changes to their lifestyle.

 But breaking out of old habits and starting new ones can certainly be challenging, even with the best intentions.
 It can take weeks or even months!

 Nevertheless, you can be successful if you do one thing: be consistent.
 Consistency is key to making new habits become automatic and routine.
 Being mindful and intentional will help you be consistent.
-It’s also best to start with some small actions that don't need much preparation, and you can start immediately.
-Just focus on one habit until it becomes natural, then you can add on from there.
+It’s also best to start with some small actions that don't need much preparation so you can start the transition immediately.
+Try to focus on one habit until it becomes natural, then you can add on from there.
 And don’t beat yourself up if you make a few missteps along the way.
 That is bound to happen.

 Food waste – Two of the most significant challenges are buying food that goes uneaten and improper food storage.
 One way to deal with these dilemmas is by planning your meals.
 With meal planning, you’ll have a better sense of what you need to buy and how to store it when you bring it home.
 Some items might need to be frozen or stored in well-sealed containers until you plan to use them.

 It also helps to take inventory of the items in your fridge every week (or more often), so you know what might be on its way to becoming a furry science project.
-Consider starting a composting routine with items that no longer resemble actual food.
+Another action to consider is starting a composting routine with items that are no longer edible.

 Plastic and other waste – Avoiding single-use plastic will go a long way to help keep the landfills from overfilling.
-Recycling is helpful, but it’s better to reuse or repurpose when you can.
+Recycling plastic can be helpful, but it’s better to reuse or repurpose when you can.
 Reusable water bottles and coffee cups are simple ways to reduce waste.
 And remember to bring your reusable bags to the grocery store.

 Household cleaners – Clean indoor environments are vital to our health.
 The problem is traditional cleaning products release harmful chemicals into our air and down our drains.
 I won’t list all the chemicals to avoid, but you can find them listed here.
 Reading labels and researching is the only way to know if what you’re using is safe.